 It is possible to enrol in less than 24 units per semester but it will take you longer to finish your program and get your degree.
 If you are an international student you must always be enrolled full-time in 24 units each semester.You are encouraged to enrol in courses for both First Semester and Second Semester.
 You will be able to change your enrolment in courses up until Monday of week 2 of each semester without penalty.

 48 units (8 courses) from the listed courses.
 Please also refer to the following link for further information of the ANU courses leading to exemption

 from Institute of Actuaries, Australia (IAA).

-Master of Actuarial PracticeTwo and half year graduate coursework program: Students are able to attempt all of Part I exemptions and all of Part II exemptions.
-The study plan varies for students commencing Semester 2.
+Master of Actuarial PracticeTwo and half year graduate coursework program: Students are able to complete the Foundation Program and Associate Program from the Institute of Actuaries.
+The study plan varies for students commencing in Semester 2 (July).

 Before applying for any credit or exemption towards the program,

 students (except the ANU students) should include an assessment of their qualification completed

 If after reading through these guidelines you are unsure about your which courses to enrol in, you can seek an academic advice advice during Orientation week, or contact your program convener, Dr Gen Nowak.If you are required to have a permission number to enrol the course, or any course that is approved by Dr Gen Nowak, please complete an Application Form for Enrolment Change and submit it to the CBE Student Services, or email to firstname.lastname@example.org.

 Do you want to talk to someone before enrolling?